pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

     zcc +sam -lm application.c -create-app

 A .MGT disc image will be created suitable for insertion into an emulator or writing to a physical disc.

-To add the required SAMDOS file to disc, obtain a copy of it, name it auto.bin and use the command line:
+To add the required SAMDOS file to disc, obtain a copy of it and add the option in the line below.

-    zcc +sam -lm application.c -startup=3 -create-app -Cz--bootfile=auto.bin
+    zcc +sam -lm application.c -startup=3 -create-app -Cz--dosfile=/path/to/SAMDOS2

+When a disc is created in this way, it will auto boot and the application will start automatically.

 # Memory models